 F, L Prune Beach, also known as Plum Bay, is a sweet, intimate, crescent-shaped strand frequented by an eclectic crowd including occasional surfers, despite rocks among the breakers.
 Topless, with some nudity on the southern end despite the French entry sign to the contrary.

 F, L Rouge Beach, one of the island's longest and most beautiful, is a must.
 Like all beaches on the French side, tops are optional here.
 The more southerly end of the beach is de facto clothing optional.
 Great snorkeling at the northern end, but beware of the waves/currents.

 F, L Long Beach, with the "rich and famous" Hotel La Samanna at its southern end, gives you a great spot for relaxing.
 There's little shade and few breezes here, so this can be the hottest beach on the island.
 We've never seen it crowded.
 The far Northern/Western end is de facto clothing optional (despite signs to the contrary and occasional gendarme appearances) and it's highly secluded for those who prefer privacy.
 Part of the beach is rocky near shore and there may be a fairly steep drop-off.

 F, W Le Galion Beach, also known as Embouchure or Coconut Grove, on the site of the long-defunct Le Galion Hotel, is the island's best windsurfing beach and is ideal for children because of the usually shallow, calm waters near shore.
-Windsurfing rentals available.
+Windsurfing rentals had been available before Irma and should be returning soon, if they haven't already.
 Always keep an eye on your kids any time they're near water - even if it's only two inches deep.
 Le Galion is topless but nudity is forbidden.
 NOTE: We've seen sea urchins here, little black spherical objects with spines sticking out of them.
-Do NOT stop on them...it will wreck your vacation.
+Do NOT step on them...it will wreck your vacation.